Many thanks for your interest in LIPA Sixth Form College

 NEW - Are there any options for extra-curricular activities?

-Many new students are interested in extra-curricular opportunities, whether this means continuing their musical interests informally alongside their (non-Music) courses, going on trips to venues, School Council, or other activities.
-We plan to provide as wide a range of extra-curricular options as possible (time and money allowing!), and will be asking our new students for their ideas once they have officially joined us in September.
+Many new students are interested in extra-curricular opportunities, whether this means continuing their musical interests informally alongside their (non-Music) courses, going on trips to venues, Student Board, or other activities.
+We provide as wide a range of extra-curricular options as possible (time and money allowing!), and will be asking our new students for their ideas once they have officially joined us in September.

 NEW - How many days will I attend college each week?